Debt Settlement: What YOU SHOULD KNOW

 Debt settlement plans are offered by companies who advertise that they will negotiate an agreement between you and your creditors to settle your debt for less than you owe.

 Debt settlement process

 The process begins when you enter into a contract with a debt settlement company.
 You will be instructed to stop making any interest or principal payments directly to your creditors and, instead, make monthly payments to the debt settlement company to build up a lump sum payment in a holding account.

 The debt settlement company typically does not contact your creditors to negotiate your settlement until you have built up enough funds in the holding account to cover its fees and to start negotiations with creditors.
 This usually takes several months of payments.
 Once the debt settlement company feels there is enough money to start negotiations, it will attempt to negotiate your debt with each of your creditors separately.

 All debt settlement companies receive fees or payment for their services.
-With some, the initial monthly payment you make goes directly to them as “administrative fees”.
-Other companies request a lump sum fee upfront, or a few take a percentage of each of your monthly payments.
+In some cases, the initial monthly payment you make goes directly to the company as “administrative fees”.
+Other companies request a lump sum fee upfront, or may take a percentage of each of your monthly payments.
 Fees vary from province to province, but average fee totals range from $1,500 to over $3,000, depending on your debt level.